+Number of

+Unvested Options Es stimated Value

+Subject to

+Automatic

-Number of Unvested Options Estimated Value of Automatic Executive Officer Subject to Automatic Acceleration Acceleration of Vesting G. Patrick Lynch 4,000 \$ 10,400 Matthew C. Wolsfeld 3,000 7,800
+Executive Officer Acceleration of Vesting

+G. Patrick Lynch 4,000 \$ 10,400

+Matthew C. Wolsfeld 3,000 7 800

 If the employment agreements described above were in effect as of August 31, 2012, our named executive officers would have been entitled to the following compensation and benefits in connection with a termination of their employment as of such date depending upon the applicable triggering event: